Saved by the Bell: The New Class

-Saved by the Bell: The New Class is an American teen sitcom television series, and spinoff from Saved by the Bell.
+Saved by the Bell: The New Class is an American teen sitcom television series and spinoff of Saved by the Bell.
 The New Class premiered on September 11, 1993.
 The series ran for seven seasons on NBC as a part of the network's TNBC Saturday morning line-up, airing its final episode on January 8, 2000.
-It was the fourth and, at seven seasons, the longest-running incarnation of the franchise.
+At seven seasons, it was the longest-running incarnation of the franchise.

-The show had the same concept as the original series but featured a new group of students now roaming the halls of the fictional Bayside High School.
-Mr. Belding, played by Dennis Haskins, remained as the school's principal.
+The show had the same concept as the original series but featured a new group of students roaming the halls of the fictional Bayside High School.
+Mr. Belding, played by Dennis Haskins, remained as the in-show school's principal.
 Many of the stories were recycled plots of its parent series.
 The first-season cast included Robert Sutherland Telfer, Jonathan Angel, Isaac Lidsky, Natalia Cigliuti, Bianca Lawson, and Bonnie Russavage.
 Unlike the original series, which featured very few major cast changes throughout its run, The New Class regularly changed its core cast with Mr. Belding and Screech (from season 2 onward) being the only consistent characters.